 To complete the course for CPE credit, all video lessons must be viewed and the Qualified Assessment (i.e. final exam) must be completed with a grade of 70% or better.
 The Qualified Assessment will be graded automatically upon submission.
 Course participants will be notified of their grade within the training portal upon submitting the Qualified Assessment.
-Participants will have one (1) opportunity to successfully complete the Qualified Aassessment.
+Participants will have two (2) attempts to successfully complete the Qualified Aassessment.
 Upon the participant completing the course requirements and meeting the passing requirement for the Qualified Assessment, the CPE Certificate will be issued for the recommended CPE credit hours.

-Participants who do not pass the Qualified Assessment are not permitted to retake the exam without a new registration for the course.
+Participants who do not pass the Qualified Assessment within the first two attempts are not permitted to retake the exam without a new registration for the course.
 A participant may re-register with a retake fee to reset the availability of course materials and have an additional attempt at the Qualified Assessment.

 The course is expected to take 12 hours to complete.
 Please allow ample time.

 This course will be available for 180 days after purchase/enrollment.
 The specific expiration date will be displayed on the dashboard when signed in to the training portal.
 All course materials and the qualified assessment must be completed prior to course expiration.
 You will not have access to the course materials (videos, quizzes, publications, supporting documents) after that date.
 Through you account, you may continue to access your course completion information and certificate for up to 3 months after completing the course.
 Please save a copy of your CPE Certificate outside of the training portal and retain for your records.
 For records after that period, please contact us.